Wednesday, July 29, 2020

 • Use a graphic organizer for your child to fill in the different types of connections

-• Write out questions on a piece of paper or on a whiteboard that will encourage them to think about what possible connections there might be (for example, you could write the question "Does this remind you of anything?")
+• Write out questions (or prompts) on a piece of paper or on a whiteboard that will encourage them to think about what possible connections there might be (for example, you could write the question "Does this remind you of anything?")

 • Write down any connections you and your child make so they can see what connections they have made (remember, if it isn't written down, it might not exist to them!)